 10. Cincinnati Zoo

-Going to the Zoo during the winter is utterly delightful.
+Going to the Zoo during the winter is one of the top outdoor attractions in Cincinnati and is utterly delightful!
 You’ll get to see animals you probably never noticed in warmer months, like the Arctic fox and penguins.
 You’ll skip the crowds and enjoy a more relaxed experience.
-And if you go on a weekend before Jan.
-17, you’ll also get an extra helping of holiday cheer with the Festival of Lights.